suqingyao/suqingyao/README.md

 - 👋 Hi, I’m @CullyFung, China
-- 🎨 I’m a frontend developer.
+- 🎨 A frontend developer.
-- ✨ like code, also enjoy coding.
+- ✨ Like to listen to music while coding.
 <p align="center">
   <samp>
     <a href="https://blog-next-brmgh0q46-cullyfung.vercel.app">blog</a> .